Augustin Dubail: Early military career

+First World War

-When the war broke out Dubail was given command of the First Army, which would start the invasion of Germany by taking Lorraine together with de Castelnau's Second Army.
+When the First World War broke out in the summer of 1914, Dubail was given command of the First Army, which would start the invasion of Germany by taking Lorraine together with de Castelnau's Second Army.
 The armies met strong German resistance and were repulsed out of Lorraine with heavy casualties.
 They were able to reform and defend the French border against a German attack.

 In 1915 he was promoted to commander of Army Group East (G.A.E) on the Western Front, around Belfort and Verdun.
 He became convinced that a major German offensive was coming against Verdun.
-He called for reinforcements and heavy artillery and the new Allie tanks for the Verdun sector, but the French commander-in-chief, Joseph Joffre, wasn't convinced that an attack was imminent.
+He called for reinforcements and heavy artillery and the new Allie tanks for the Verdun sector, but the French commander-in-chief, Joseph Joffre, was not convinced that an attack was imminent.

 When the German offensive began at Verdun, Joffre partly blamed Dubail, who was fired in March 1916, publicly humiliated.
 He claimed to have been made a scapegoat for Joffre's lack of foresight, although he had himself public played down the likelihood of a German attack at Verdun.
 Dubail was hired again in April 1916, becoming military governor of Paris, a position he kept until June 1918, when he was replaced by General Guillaumat.

+Death

-Dubail died on January 7, 1934, aged 82.
+Dubail died on January 7, 1934, at the age of 82.